 - Walgett Community College Secondary Campus or

 - Has a proven attendance record in 2016 at or above 86.5%

 - Potential to do well at school and be able to demonstrate that the scholarship will make a significant contribution to reaching that potential

 - Positive attitude towards school and high attendance rates

 - Intention to complete their HSC and continue on to tertiary / vocational education

 - Disadvantage currently preventing the student from realising potential and/or successfully completing their studies

 A selection panel will review all scholarship applications and assess them against the selection criteria.
-The selection panel will include representatives of the Public Education Foundation, the Aboriginal Education Consultative Group and independent experts.
-After considering all applications, the selection panel will recommend the selected applicant for the approval of the Public Education Foundation’s Board.
+The selection panel will include representatives of the Public Education foundation, the Aboriginal Education Consultative Group and independent experts.
+After considering all applications, the selection panel will recommend the selected applicant for approval of the Public Education Foundation’s Board.

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.

 To apply for the Dr Heather Radi Scholarship, apply through our online portal, where you will need to register for an account